gourab337/gourab337/README.md

 🎓 &nbsp;I'm a Computer Science Engineering sophomore at IIIT Dharwad, Karnataka .\
 🌱 &nbsp;I'm a App Developer with knowledge in Machine Learning and Artificial Intelligence .\
+🖥 &nbsp;I have done several project in NLP, ML and Deep Learning .\
-✍️ &nbsp;I play the guitar and hit the gym in my free time.\
+🎸 &nbsp;I play the guitar and hit the gym in my free time.\
 ✉️ &nbsp;You can shoot me an email at my personal id: gourabc6@gmail.com!
 I'll try to respond as soon as I can.